Spanish AEPD Cookie Guidelines: The Ultimate Guide

-How to obtain consent from children under 14 years of age?
+How to obtain consent from children under the age of 14?

-The GT29 recommends organizations to refrain, in general, from creating profiles of children for marketing purposes.
+The WP29 advises organizations to avoid creating profiles of children for marketing purposes in general.

-For example, in the case of a website aimed at minors that did not register, and if their device and navigation data are used only for analytical purposes, the consent of the holder of parental authority or guardianship could be obtained through warning or call directed to the minor.
-The first information layer should state that “if you are under 14 years of age, before continuing browsing, notify your father, mother or guardian to accept, configure or reject cookies”.
+For example, in the case of a website aimed at minors who did not register, and if their device and navigation data are only used for analytical purposes, the holder of parental authority or guardianship could be obtained through warning or call directed to the minor.
+The first information layer should state that “if you are under 14 years of age, notify your father, mother, or guardian to accept, configure, or reject cookies before continuing browsing”.

-When cookies are used to store data about users or their terminal for experience customization, and no profile of the minor is drawn up, additional precautions should be taken to verify that consent was given or authorized by the holder of parental authority or guardianship.
+When cookies are used to store data about users or their terminal for experience customization and no profile of the minor is created, additional precautions should be taken to verify that consent was given or authorized by the holder of parental authority or guardianship.

-The editors may use any verification formula that is reasonable to verify that the holder of the parental authority or guardianship is the one who gives the consent, and not the minor under fourteen years of age (for example, questions or captchas).
+The editors may use any reasonable verification formula to ensure that the person with parental authority or guardianship is the one who gives consent, not the minor under fourteen years of age (for example, questions or captchas).

-Uses of higher risk than those may require additional information from parents or guardians for verification purposes (for example, a contact email to which the editor can send an email to verify acceptance by the minor’s parents or guardian).
+Higher-risk uses may necessitate additional information from parents or guardians for verification (for example, a contact email to which the editor can send an email to verify acceptance by the minor's parents or guardian).

 Obtaining cookie consent when an editor provides services through different pages

-It won’t be necessary to obtain consent every time a user visits the same web page from which the service is provided.
+It will not be necessary to obtain consent every time a user visits the same web page where the service is offered.

 When should I update the consent?

 The EDPB recommends consent renewal at appropriate intervals as best practice.
-The agency considers it good practice that consent validity does not last longer than 24 months.
+The agency considers it good practice that consent validity be limited to 24 months.

-During this time, any selections made by the user on their preferences should be preserved.
+During this time, any preferences selections made by the user should be preserved.

-Users must be able to revoke consent easily and at any time.
+Users must be able to easily and at any time revoke their consent.

 Possibility of denial of access to the service in case of rejection of cookies

-Since the EDPB guidelines on consent state that it has to be given freely, access to services and functionalities must not be subject to the acceptance of cookies.
+Because the EDPB guidelines on consent state that it must be freely given, access to services and functionalities must not be conditional on cookie acceptance.

-This criterion is especially important in cases where the denial of access would prevent the exercise of a legally recognized right.
+This criterion is particularly important when denying access would prevent the exercise of a legally recognized right.

-- As long as they are only used for the operation of the website;
+- As long as they are only used for the website's operation;

-- Are among the category of exempt cookies.
+- If they are included in the category of exempt cookies.

-In case of using cookies to create a profile for marketing or to store data for other commercial purposes, the editor must:
+If cookies are used to create a marketing profile to store data for other commercial purposes, the editor must:

 - Mention it clearly;

-- Offer a way to reject cookies while maintaining access to the website.
+- Allow users to reject cookies while still having access to the website.

 Our detailed GDPR compliance guide